-On February 1, 2018, the Canada Revenue Agency ("CRA") issued a notice of proposed adjustments for the 2014 taxation year, which also results in consequential income adjustments for the 2015 and 2016 taxation years.
+On February 1, 2018, the Canada Revenue Agency ("CRA") issued a Notice of Proposed Adjustments for the 2014 taxation year, which also results in consequential income adjustments for the 2015 and 2016 taxation years.
 The proposed adjustments relate to restructuring transactions in the Company's pre-initial public offering ("IPO") structure and certain related transactions.

 In June 2018, CRA issued Notices of Reassessments related to certain of these items with an exposure of \$3,480 which includes interest.
 On September 5, 2018, the Company filed Notices of Objection with CRA.
 Subsequently, the Company received an acknowledgement of receipt from CRA to the Notices of Objection.
-The Company is currently awaiting a response to these Notices.
+In March 2024, the Company received a response letter from the CRA which included responses to these Notices.
+The Company is currently reviewing the CRA's responses to these Notices.